-- Just because we’re on thyroid medication, doesn’t mean we feel better.
-A lot of patients aren’t on the right type of medication.
-There are a few different types but most doctors only consider one of them and it doesn’t work for many.
+- That just because we’re on thyroid medication, it doesn’t mean we feel better.
+A lot of patients aren’t on the right type of medication for them.
+There are a few different types but most doctors only consider one of them and it doesn’t work for all.

 - Being tired is much more than anyone else understands.

 - You love your bed more than anyone will ever know.

 - Your life tends to revolve around sleep and energy levels.